rlpy/rlpy/doc/tutorial.rst

    :width: 90 %

-Note that a *performance run* (indicated by *>>>* in the output window) tests the agent using its latest policy, without any exploration or modifications that might be used during learning (such as the randomization of the episilon-greedy policy).
+Note that a *performance run* or *assessment run* (indicated by *>>>* in the output window) tests the agent using the a greedy policy with always choses the action with the highest value of the agent's current value function estimate.
-The visualization shows these performance runs.

 .. note::
-    If you see *only* performance runs as console output, this simply means that your machine is completing the learning before the performance run faster than the console logging rate, usually 1 Hz, and does not indicate a problem.
+    If you see *only* performance runs as console output, this simply means that your machine is completing the learning steps between two performance run faster than the console logging rate, usually 1 Hz, and does not indicate a problem.

-After the cutoff of 2,000 steps specified in `cases/tutorial/gridworld.py`, the experiment is complete, and a second figure window appears, showing the reward earned on each performance run.
+After the cutoff of 2,000 steps specified in line 47, the experiment is complete, and a new window appears showing the reward earned on each performance run.

 On this domain, an excellent policy is located almost immediately (reward 0.989).

 The final plot likely shows enormous variance in reward obtained on performance runs -